Large deviations for generalized Gibbs ensembles of the classical Toda chain: Large deviation principles for tri-diagonal matrices

-and using the large deviation principle for Markov chains, see e.g \cite[Theorem 3.1.2]{DZ}, as well as the contraction principle.
-Here $f_k(a_j,b_j, |i-j|\le k)=(M_N^k)_{ii}$ is an homogeneous polynomial of degree $k$.
-This could be used to deduce the existence of a large deviation principle for $\hat\mu_{M_N}(x^k),k\ge p$ for the weak topology after approximations, but the rate function would not be particularly explicit.
+where $f_k(a_j,b_j, |i-j|\le k)=(M_N^k)_{ii}$ is an homogeneous polynomial of degree $k$ in the entries $a_j,b_j, |i-j|\le k$.
+Noting that $f_{k}$ does not depend on $i$, one can use the large deviation principle for Markov chains (or $k$-dependent large deviation principle), see e.g \cite[Theorem 3.1.2 or Section 6.5.2]{DZ}, as well as the contraction principle, to deduce a large deviation principle for the distribution of the empirical moments $\{\hat\mu_{M_N}(x^k), k\le p\}$.
+This could be used to deduce the existence of a large deviation principle for $\hat\mu_{M_{N}}$ for the weak topology after approximations, but the rate function would not be particularly explicit.
 We prefer to develop a more straightforward sub-additivity argument and prove separately the existence of a weak large deviation principle and exponential tightness, see e.g \cite[Lemma 1.2.18]{DZ}.